telerik/blazor-docs/components/numerictextbox/overview.md

 ### Styling and Appearance

-The following parameters enable you to customize the appearance of the Blazor Numeric TextBox:
+The following parameters enable you to customize the [appearance]({%slug numerictextbox-appearance%}) of the Blazor Numeric TextBox:

 | Attribute | Type and Default Value | Description |
 | --- | --- | --- |
 | `Class` | `string` | The CSS class that will be rendered on the `<span class="k-numerictextbox">` element. |
 | `Width` | `string` | The width of the component in [any supported CSS unit]({%slug common-features/dimensions%}). |

-Find more options for customizing the Numeric TextBox styling in the [Appearance article]({%slug numerictextbox-appearance%}).
+>tip To learn more about the appearance, anatomy, and accessibility of the NumericTextBox, visit the [Progress Design System documentation](www.telerik.com/design-system/docs/components/numerictextbox/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.

 ## Component Reference